ismailkhan313/ismailkhan.xyz/content/islamic-studies/Discourses on Shadhili Sufism.md

 Take care of the things that Allāh says for you to take care of.
 Namely, take care of your nafs, and get your nafs to Paradise.

-# Why Take the Path if the Awwam are Saved?
+# Why the Path if the Awwam are Saved?

-Question: why should the murid struggle on the spiritual Path if it suffices the believer to follow the general outlines of Islam to be saved?
+Question: Why should the murid struggle on the spiritual Path if it suffices the believer to follow the general outlines of Islam to be saved?
 Especially if by following the general outlines the believer will still achieve endless bliss from it?

-Answer: It is as Imām Jalāludīn Ar-Rūmī said, 'somebody who is given amnesty for his crimes is not like somebody who reaches a high place with the King.'
+Answer: It is as Imam Jalāludīn Ar-Rūmī said,

+> 'somebody who is given amnesty for his crimes is not like somebody who reaches a high place with the King.'

 The Path is to reach the highest of degrees, so you can be accepted by the King and reach a high position with Him in His Court.
 This would not be the case for the person who is merely forgiven and accepted by Allāh, except by His leave.